What do in Brighton & Hove?

 1. Take an evening stroll along the promenade and watch the sunset over the West Pier

 During the summer months Brighton beach is busy and bustling during the day.
 Revellers come from far and wide to soak up the rays and relax on the famous pebbles.
 This can be quite a hectic time on the seafront, which is great if you like that sort of thing, but we feel it really comes into its own later in the day.
 An early evening stroll as the sun sets is a wonderful way to experience the seafront.
 Our nearest star really puts on a show as it sinks behind the horizon, framing the West Pier and filling the sky with wonderful pink and purple hues.

 If you fancy having a sit down and a bite to eat whilst taking in the show, then there are plenty of seafront options with outside seating to take it in.

 2. Things to do in Brighton – People watching in The North Laine

 Brighton’s North Laine area is well known for antiques, art and vintage boutiques with many people flocking to shop until they drop.
 This is all well and good but it can be a little fast paced and tiring.

 For those looking to enjoy the hustle and bustle whilst taking the weight off their feet, we can recommend taking up seat outside one of the city’s many cafes or bars and indulging in a spot of people watching.
 Brighton is well known for its diverse and fashion conscious residents, who are just as colourful and eye catching as the items for sale in its shops.
 What could be better than sitting back with a delicious cup of coffee, a slice of cake and watching the world go by.
-Our favourite spots include L’Atelier Du Vin, Kooks, Silo, Infinity Foods Cafe and Grow 40.
+Our favourite spots include L’Atelier Du Vin, Kooks, The Dorset and Infinity Foods Cafe

 3. Go for a picnic in Stanmer Park